JPD-Research/translationWork/readme.md

   - load and validate the data
   - add utilities to vectorize and sequence the data
   - turn data sequences into training batches for the model
+  - (19-Dec-23)
   - <**> checkin - data loaded - prior to model construction
   - <**> checkin - built the model and started to train
   - after training, write code to use the trained model to generate text
   - <**> checkin
     - after training, write code to use the trained model to generate text
     - also export the full generator, reload it from disk and show it still works
+  - <**> checkin
+    - initial work nominally complete
+    - added source data to the project folder
+    - split the load/save cell to allow a user to load the model directly and run it without training
+    - added a "still to do" section at the end of the notebook to point to future learning to be done shortly